rofenac/fo76-ml-db/docs/ANTI_HALLUCINATION.md

 # Anti-Hallucination Controls

-## Overview

-This document explains the technical controls implemented to minimize LLM hallucination and their inherent limitations.

-## ⚠️ Critical Limitation
+## Critical Limitation

-**There is NO way to 100% prevent LLM hallucination.** This is a fundamental characteristic of large language models.
-They are probabilistic systems that generate text based on patterns, not deterministic databases that retrieve facts.
+**LLM hallucination cannot be 100% prevented.** Large language models are probabilistic systems that generate text based on patterns, not deterministic databases.
+Training data is "baked into" model weights and cannot be removed.

-**What we CAN do:** Implement multiple layers of controls to **significantly reduce** (but never eliminate) hallucination.
+**Goal:** Implement multiple layers of controls to **significantly reduce** hallucination risk.

 ---